What Is CBR?

 Backup Mechanism

-CBR stores backup data in OBS, enhancing backup data security.
+CBR stores backups in OBS to ensure data security.

 Backup Options

 CBR supports one-off backup and periodic backup.
-A one-off backup task is manually created by users and takes effect only once.
+A one-off backup task is manually created and is executed only once.
 Periodic backup tasks are automatically executed based on a user-defined backup policy.

 Item |